queueit/QueueToken.V1.JAVA/README.md

   "cd": { "size": "medium" }
 }
 ```
-- `r`: The rank of the user.
-Must be a decimal value between 0 to <1.
-Used for determining the priority of the user.
-If no rank is provided the queue will assign a default rank (e.g. 0).
+- `r`: The relative quality of the key.
+Must be a decimal value.
+Used for determining the quality of the token.
 Optional
 - `k`: A unique key that holds value to the integrating system (e.g. email or user id).
 Used to restrict users from issuing multiple queue ids.
 Optional.
 - `cd`: Any custom data of the user.
 This is a set of key-value pairs.
 Optional